Plectrude: Marriage and children

-Imprisonment of Charles Martel

 To ensure her reign, she imprisoned Charles Martel, Pepin II's son with his second wife Alpaida, in Cologne.
 Charles is often said to have been illegitimate, but this is considered by many today an anachronistic interpretation of his status.
 Charles' contemporaries most likely did not consider him illegitimate, as he was born while his mother Alpaida was married to Pepin the Frank, and noblemen practiced polygamy in this period.

 In 715, the Neustrian nobility rebelled against her in alliance with Radbod of Friesland and defeated her in the Battle of Compiègne, which took place on September 26, 715, causing her to take refuge in Cologne.
 Cologne was the homeland of her family clan and where she kept Pepin's money.

 In 716, Chilperic II, the king of the Franks, and Ragenfrid, the mayor of the palace, led an army into Austrasia, near Cologne, where Plectrude had gone.
 They defeated her and freed Charles Martel.
 Plectrude acknowledged Chilperic as king, gave over the Austrasian treasury, and abandoned her grandson's claim to the mayoralty.
 The king and his mayor then turned to besiege their other rival in the city and claimed it.
 The treasury shortly after received recognition by the king and mayor.

-Death

 The juncture of these events favored Charles.
 In 717, he chased the king and the mayor to Paris before turning back to deal with Plectrude in Cologne.
 He then took the city and dispersed her supporters.

+Death

 Plectrude entered a convent, and died shortly after in the same year in Cologne, where she was buried in the monastery of St. Maria im Kapitol which she had founded.
 Her grandson Theudoald lived under his uncle's protection until Martel's death in 741.